abcxyz/abc/README.md

   given template
 - `abc templates golden-test verify examples/templates/render/hello_jupiter`:
   runs all golden-tests for the given template
+- `abc templates golden-test verify --test-name=example_test examples/templates/render/hello_jupiter`:
+  same as above, but only for the specific named tests
+- `abc templates golden-test verify examples/templates`:
+  runs all golden-tests for the templates included in `examples/templates`
+- `abc templates golden-test verify --test-name=example examples/templates`:
+  same as above, but only for the specific named tests
 - `abc templates golden-test record examples/templates/render/hello_jupiter`:
   record the current template output as the desired/expected output for all tests within the given template, saving to `testdata/golden/<test_name>/data`.
 - `abc templates golden-test record --test-name=one_env,multiple_envs examples/templates/render/for_each_dynamic`:
   same as above, but only for the specific named tests.
+- `abc templates golden-test record examples/templates`:
+  record the all template outputs as the desired/expected outputs for all test cases.
+- `abc templates golden-test record --test-name=example examples/templates`:
+  same as above, but only for the specific named tests.

 For `record` and `verify` subcommand, the `<test_name>` parameter gives the test names to record or verify, if not specified, all tests will be run against.
 This flag may be repeated, like `--test-name=test1`, `--test-name=test2`, or `--test-name=test1,test2`.

-The `<location>` parameter gives the location of the template, defaults to the current directory.
+For `new-test` subcommand, the `<location>` parameter gives the location of the template, defaults to the current directory.

+For `record` and `verify` subcommand, the `<location>` parameter gives the location that include one or more templates, defaults to the current directory.

 For every test case, it is expected that a `testdata/golden/<test_name>/test.yaml` exists to define template input params.